sunnykim298/Homepage_Sunny/README.md

 <a href="./SunnyKim_CV_vF.pdf" target="_blank" rel="noopener noreferrer"> Curriculum Vitae </a>

 #### Research <br>
-My research interests are deep learning, reinforcement learning, and dynamical systems, with a focus on understanding how artificial neural networks learn from a control-theoretic perspective.
+My research interests are deep/reinforcement learning and dynamical systems, with a focus on understanding how artificial neural networks learn from a control-theoretic perspective.
 Specifically, my work consists of:

-- proposing a framework that views a single optimization step as a linearized state-space system, enabling controllability (C) and observability (O) Gramian-based metrics (extending common parameter-to-logit / input-to-output analyses such as the NTK to include representations in the loop); C/O framework v0.1 (last updated Nov 2024)
+• proposing a framework that views a single optimization step as a linearized state-space system, enabling controllability (C) and observability (O) Gramian-based metrics (extending common parameter-to-logit / input-to-output analyses such as the NTK to include representations in the loop); C/O framework v0.1 (last updated Nov 2024)
-- analyzing C and O matrices (e.g., trace, log-det, alignment, eigenspectrum) across tasks (perceptual, relational, algebraic) and architectures (CNNs, GNNs, DeepSets, MLPs), and relating these metrics to generalization across hyperparameter settings, task-dependent dynamics, and regularization strategies that shape the learning curve
+• analyzing C and O matrices (e.g., trace, log-det, alignment, eigenspectrum) across tasks (perceptual, relational, algebraic) and architectures (CNNs, GNNs, DeepSets, MLPs), relating these metrics to generalization across hyperparameter settings, task-dependent dynamics, and regularization strategies that shape the learning curve
-- developing C/O-based methods to identify circuits in neural networks, in the mechanistic interpretability sense
+• developing C/O-based methods to identify circuits in neural networks, in the mechanistic interpretability sense

 Besides my main interests, I have also consistently enjoyed learning about fluids, waves, and airplanes.